wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ```

 <!-- begin box info -->
-The original Objective-C code uses method with `BOOL` return type that passes `NSError**` (pointer to error object) as a method parameter.
+The original Objective-C code uses a method with the `BOOL` return type that passes `NSError**` (pointer to error object) as a method parameter.
 This syntax is automatically converted to exceptions when using code in Swift.
 <!-- end -->

 Errors that are caused by PowerAuth SDK for iOS use `PA2ErrorDomain` and one of the codes listed in `PA2ErrorConstants.h` file.
-Use these values to determine the type of an error.
+Use these values to determine the type of error.
 In principle, all errors should be in principle handled in a very similar manner.
-Use this code snippet for an inspiration:
+Use this code snippet for inspiration:

 ```swift
 if error == nil {